memmam/COVID-19-Tracker/README.md

 # Changelog

+## 1.2

+- 1.2: Tweet is now constructed entirely modularly across separate strings for the date, statistics, and hashtags

 ## 1.1

-Hashtags are now stored as a separate string from the main tweet f-string for ease of editing/modularity
+- 1.1: Hashtags are now stored as a separate string from the main tweet f-string for ease of editing/modularity

-## 1.0b-1
+## 1.0x

-Adjusted hashtags, re-added commas
+- 1.0b-1: Adjusted hashtags, re-added commas

-## 1.0b

-Changed hashtags, removed commas from numbers to make them all fit
+- 1.0b: Changed hashtags, removed commas from numbers to make them all fit

-## 1.0a

-Removed double tweepy import
+- 1.0a: Removed double tweepy import

-## 1.0

-Initial version!
+- 1.0: Initial version!

 # To create your own instance: